CibranLopez/SurfAIcing/README.md

-# SlabOptimization: Crystal Surface Generator and Analyzer
+# SurfAIcing: Crystal Surface Generator and Analyzer

 SlabOptimization is a Python tool designed for the generation and analysis of crystal surfaces based on a given POSCAR (VASP input) structure.
 It utilizes the `pymatgen` library for crystal structure manipulation and slab generation, enabling researchers to explore and design materials with specific surface properties.